The name’s a bit of a mouthful so we just call it Gru Vee. Roll it round in your mouth - it’s an apt name.

 The best way to describe Grüner Veltliner is that it’s a cool climate wine somewhere between an aromatic white and a chardonnay.
 One of the reasons that we’re making it is to stretch our wings, to see if there is life after Sauvignon Blanc.
 The initial results suggest that there might be.

-The fruit for this wine was hand harvested from one small vineyard in Marlborough, then whipped in to the winery, lightly pressed and cold settled over 48 hours to remove any solids before fermenting with selected yeast strains.
-The fermentation was kept cool and long to retain the vibrant aromatics.
-Afterwards I have gently clarified, stabilised and bottled the wine with a screw cap closure to retain freshness.
+The grapes for this wine were harvested from one small vineyard in Marlborough’s Brancott valley by hand and machine.
+The machine harvested fruit was whipped to the winery, lightly pressed and cold settled over 48 hours to remove any solids before fermentation.
+The fermentation in tank was kept cool and long to retain the vibrant aromatic.
+This contrasted with the handpicked grapes which were pressed and went directly into old French oak for a hot, fast, wild ferment and malolactic fermentation.
+Afterwards I gently clarified, stabilised and bottled the wine with a screw cap closure to retain freshness.